ltw-webdev-workshops/jquery-jq-what/gotta-select-em-all.md

 ---
 layout: slide-deck
 title: "Gotta select ’em all"
-desc: "An activity to remind everyone of all the amazing & complex CSS selectors that exist to help understand choosing elements in Javascript."
+desc: "An activity to remind everyone of all the amazing & complex CSS selectors that exist to help understand choosing elements in JavaScript."

 slides:
   - type: super-big-text